Magnifying glass over a government building — symbolizing public accountability

 Read the white paper →

-We are the institute concerned citizens call when the local paper is gone.
+We are the accountability SWAT team concerned citizens call when the local paper is gone.

 How LGAI works in three steps — citizens reach out, we investigate, we publish and citizens act.